On This Page

 This Pack provides configurations to parse the JSON and normalize the timestamp from the proper field within each event.
 It also includes configurations for two types of data reduction:

-• Drop, sample, or suppress based on eventType: You can target individual events by eventType using the included lookup file Knowledge object.
+• Drop, sample, or suppress events based on eventType: You can target individual events by eventType using the included lookup file Knowledge object.

 • Remove nested null value fields: The included Pipeline contains a Function to automatically identify and remove fields where the value is explicitly null.
 This significantly reduces log volume and minimizes processing overhead for downstream Destinations.